 A business must provide a clear link on their website with the title “Do Not Sell My Personal Information” (1798.135.a.1).

 This link must not require the consumer to create an account in order to direct the business to not sell their data.

-If the consumer is under the age of 16 the opt out must be prior to request, i.e. a business cannot sell their personal information unless first authorized by parents or legal guardians.
+If the consumer is under the age of 13, businesses are not allowed to sell their personal information unless first authorized by parents or legal guardians.